name: Sean Gatewood

 link: "https://github.com/sgatewood/resume"

-- I didn't have Microsoft Word anymore, so I wrote this in YAML and rendered it into the document you are reading. :-)
+description: 'Written in YAML and templated into the document you are reading. :-)'

 - name: JobDeployment controller